Vyral/monte-mohr-recruiting/_posts/2022-03-17-the-importance-of-passion-in-real-estate-part-1.md

 2:07 — Where does Chrissy’s passion come from?

-3:42 — How Carrie developed her passion for the business
+3:42 — How Carey Ann developed her passion for the business

 6:00 — Why you should read “The Passion Conversation”